 Ironically, many physicists remain skeptical of the paper’s claims despite the wide attention it has received.
 In fact, only recently a team of scientists led by Nobel Prize winner Adam Riess completed a 10-year study on the same topic, and they concluded instead that the universe is expanding 5 to 9 times faster than previously believed.

 Ultimately, astronomers will not be abandoning the accelerated-rate theory anytime soon.
-The current model of the Big Bang is very popular among scientists, and the idea of a temporally infinite universe — one without beginning or end — was all but abandoned shortly after the discovery that there were galaxies outside of our own and that they were moving away from us.
+The current model of the Big Bang is very popular among scientists, and the idea of a temporally infinite universe — one without beginning or end — was all but abandoned shortly after the discovery that other galaxies existed outside of our own and that they were moving away from us.

 The Model of an Expanding Universe